C0ffiz/BetterVencordPatchset/README.md

 # BetterVencord

-BetterVencord is a patchset for Vencord that adds BetterDiscord compatibility.
+BetterVencord is a patchset for Vencord (and now Equicord) that adds BetterDiscord compatibility.
-It allows BetterDiscord plugins to run in Vencord.
+It allows BetterDiscord plugins to run in Vencord/Equicord.

 ## Installation